dafny-lang/rfcs/0012-unicode-strings.md

 target language code.

-Note also that although the Unicode scalar value concept is more general than UTF-16 code units, it still does not always correspond to what humans will perceive as a single atomic characters when rendered;
+Note also that although the Unicode scalar value concept is more general than UTF-16 code units, it still does not always correspond to what humans will perceive as single atomic characters when rendered;
-see the concept of grapheme clusters [here](https://unicode.org/reports/tr29/) for more information.
+see the concept of grapheme clusters [here](https://unicode.org/reports/tr29/) for more details.
 The proposed change to the `char` type is only intended to allow the Dafny language to safely abstract away from encodings, especially to support verifiably-correct code that must compile to multiple target languages.
 Providing more of the concepts defined by the Unicode standard is left out of scope for this proposal,